Opti-mod/Opti/README.md

-# Opti (Vendetta fork )
+# Opti
-A mod for Discord's mobile apps.
+An enhanced fork of Vendetta with new features to make Discord a better (and more *optimized*) experience.

 https://raw.githubusercontent.com/Opti-mod/Opti/rewrite/dist/vendetta.js

 ## Installing
-Vendetta's codebase is platform-agnostic, but you need a platform-specific loader.

 ### Android
 * Root - [VendettaXposed](https://github.com/vendetta-mod/VendettaXposed/releases/latest)